 CRV, JCS, TDR and CSEM declare no relevant disclosures or competing interests.

 CYH is a consultant for and/or receives research funding from Bristol Myers Squib, Pfizer, Cytokinetics, Tenaya, Biomarin, viz.AI and Lexicon.
+HB receives lecture fees from Amgen, MSD, Sanofi, BMS and Pfizer.
 VNP receives research funding from BioMarin and consults for Nuevocor and Viz.ai.
+ASH consults for and/or receives research funding from Tenaya Therapeutics and Lexeo.
 NKL is a consultant for Bristol Myers Squibb, Pfizer, Cytokinetics, Tenaya and Sarepta and receives research funding from Pfizer.
 SS isa consultant for Bristol Myers Squibb and Cytokinetics.
 MM is a consultant for Bristol Myers Squibb and Cytokinetics.
 JSW has consulted for MyoKardia (now Bristol Myers Squibb), Foresite Labs, and Pfizer.
 DJA is a consultant for Dinaqor.

 References